 The US COVID-19 Treatment Guidelines Panel recommendations: For patients who were recently hospitalised with rapidly increasing oxygen needs and systemic inflammation: Add either baricitinib (BIIa) or IV tocilizumab (BIIa) to one of the two options, dexamethasone or dexamethasone plus remdesivir.
-If neither baricitinib nor IV tocilizumab is available or feasible to use, tofacitinib can be used instead of baricitinib (BIIa) or IV sarilumab instead of IV tocilizumab (BIIa).
+If neither baricitinib nor IV tocilizumab is available or feasible to use, tofacitinib can be used instead of baricitinib (BIIa) or IV tocilizumab (BIIa) or IV tocilizumab (BIIa) or IV tocilizumab (BIIa) or IV tocilizumab (BIIa).

 For hospitalised patients with COVID-19 who require invasive mechanical ventilation or extracorporeal membrane oxygenation: Dexamethasone (AI).
-For patients who are within 24 hours of administration to the ICU dexamethasone plus tocilizumab (BIIa).
-If IV tocilizumab is not available or not feasible to use IV sarilumab can be used (BIIa).
+For patients who are within 24 hours of administration to the ICU